-The first indication of your earned degree will on on your transcript.
-Degrees are posted to your transcript by the UW Office of Graduation & Academic Records approximates 2-3 weeks after the end of the quarter, upon verification that you have completed all requirements for the UW, College of Arts & Sciences, and Department of Economics.
+The first indication of your earned degree will appear on your transcript.
+Degrees are posted to your transcript by the UW Office of Graduation & Academic Records approximately 2-3 weeks after the end of the quarter, upon verification that you have completed all requirements for the UW, College of Arts & Sciences, and Department of Economics.

 It takes 3-4 months for diplomas to arrive in the mail.
 Diplomas are sent by the Office of the University Registrar.
 Please be sure to check your MyUW address settings to ensure that your diploma will arrive to the correct address.

-Prospective employers and others who require verification that you’ve earned your degree can access this information through a UW Degree Validation website.
+Prospective employers, graduate programs, and others who require verification that you’ve earned your degree can access this information through a UW Degree Validation website.

 Economics juniors and seniors who have demonstrated high scholarship in the Department of Economics and UW coursework will receive invitations to join Omicron Delta Epsilon (ODE), the international honor society for economics.
 Eligible students will have earned a minimum of 20 upper-division (3XX- and 4XX-level) economics credits, maintained at least a 3.6 ECON GPA and a 3.5 UW GPA.